New: WildDash 2 with 4256 public frames, new labels & panoptic GT!

 Data collected from users/submissions:

 General user information (Name, Institute) is needed to assure that the benchmark dataset and this service is used for research purposes only.
 Also, this information including IP addresses of users are necessary to prevent double submissions/cheating.
 User data is not visible publically.
 Aggregated numbers and trends may be part of public project deliverables (users are anonymized).
 Email addresses are necessary for the submission system to work.
 Additionally, they are only used for contacting the user with topics relevant to the WildDash benchmark/dataset and are not shared in any way.
-Information entered with each algorithm submissions are fully visible.
-This is necessary to provide context for the benchmarking entries.

 Email contact with users: